Phra Khun Paen Pim Haliam Yai Nur Din BE2500 Luang Pu Du Wat Sakae

 Spiritual Function & Doctrinal Purpose

 According to Thai Buddhist belief, this amulet supports Metta Maha Niyom (likability/support), Klaew Klaad (averting danger), and Maha Lap (auspicious gains).
-Devotees traditionally wear it for calm confidence, social goodwill, and safe travels, pairing it with daily recollection and wholesome conduct.
+Devotees traditionally wear it for calm confidence, social goodwill, and safer journeys — pairing it with daily recollection and wholesome conduct.

 Phra Khun Paen Pim Haliam Yai — Reverse/back view